devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ## Example
 I will showcase the statemanagement solutions using one example of _App State_ from the Wisgen App [[@faustWisgen2019]](https://github.com/Fasust/wisgen).
 We have a list of favorite wisdoms in the Wisgen App.
 This State is needed by 2 parties:

-1. The ListView on the favorite page, so it can display all favorites and t
+1. The ListView on the favorite page, so it can display all favorites
 2. The button on every wisdom card so it can add a new favorite to the list and show if a given wisdom is a favorite.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-fav-mock.png)